hinsheva/live-betting-page-test-assignment/README.md

 ##### 4. State machine is located in /live-matches-assignment/src/machine/ folder.
 ##### 5. Helper methods/utils incapsulated and stored in utils.js file under /live-matches-assignment/src/js/utils/ folder for better tracability, readability and keeping code clean.
 ##### 6. Constants stored in constants.js file under /live-matches-assignment/src/js/ folder for better tracability, readability and keeping code clean.
-##### 7. Both UI and unit testing are in place with relatively good coverage.
+##### 7. Both UI and unit testing are in place with relatively medium coverage.
 ###### Note: in real world scenario 'cypress' framework would be used to compensate main ui and integration test coverage.
 ##### 8. @flow is added to main files to provide props typing.
-##### 9. Optimization is inbuilt used react version feature where manification and chunk splitting technologies used for app perfomance optimization.
+##### 9. Optimization is in-built in used react version feature where manification and chunk splitting technologies used for app perfomance optimization.
+Extra configs has been added to rollup config file.
 ##### 9. All code of the project is formatted and adjusted per the most commonly used eslint and prettier rules, based on expierence of every day work in Kindred.
 ##### 10. setupTests.js file has extra logic to make the testing of components with 3rd party libs like(Slidrer/carousel) be compatible with other technologies used in this project.
 ##### 11. html, css, assets like images/icons and basic html file are stored in /live-matches-assignment/src/ folder with the original asssignment structure.